-Magdalena Moskalewicz, PhD is an art historian, curator, and editor, who specializes in art from the former Eastern Europe from the early avant-gardes until today.
+Magdalena Moskalewicz, PhD is an art historian, curator, and editor, who specializes in art from the former Eastern Europe in the global context.
 Her academic research mostly focuses on socialist modernism , the neo-avantgardes, and art making/reception under Communist state patronage, while her curatorial practice examines the postsocialist condition and its parallels with postcoloniality.
-She is Assistant Professor, Adj. at the School of the Art Institue of Chicago, where she teaches curatorial and critical museum studies as well as history of modern and contemporary art.
+She is Assistant Professor, Adj. at the School of the Art Institue of Chicago, where she teaches curatorial and critical museum studies as well as history of global modern and contemporary art.
 In 2020, Moskalewicz received Mary Zirin Prize awarded by the Association for Women in Slavic Studies.

 Moskalewicz was awarded a PhD in art history from Adam Mickiewicz University, Poznań, in 2012, for her research into the experiments with painting in Poland in the aftermath of the post-Stalinist Thaw.
 She published internationally on postwar abstraction, Eastern European neo-avant-gardes, including their connections to Fluxus, and on the international circulation of Polish modern art during the Cold War – as well as contemporary art practices.
 Recently, she has been working on Socialist Realism.

 Moskalewicz has been engaged in the international research into Eastern European art histories for a decade.
 In 2010-2011, she was a core group participant in “Unfolding Narratives: Art Histories in East-Central Europe After 1989,” organized by the Clark Art Institute and funded by The Getty.
 As Andrew W. Mellon Postdoctoral C-MAP Fellow at The Museum of Modern Art, in 2012-2015, she conducted research and organized academic programs for the Eastern European branch of MoMA’s global research initiative, C-MAP.
 Currently, Moskalewicz participates in the research project ”Confrontations: Sessions in East European History” run by the Postsocialist Art Center at the Institute for Advanced Studies, University College London (2019-2022).